Mediterranean summer vibes, all year long

 Moving on from the souvlakia, gyros is probably the most popular Greek dish abroad and is very easy to spot when in Greece: it’s that delicious grilled meat that you see turning and roasting slowly through restaurant windows… accompanied by a divine smell!
 Like souvlaki, gyros is usually made with pork or chicken and sometimes lamb.

 How does it work?
-To prepare “gyros” meat (which literally means “circle” in Greek and refers to the action of turning the meat!), pieces of marinated meat are piled on a long vertical spit and roasted for several hours.
+To prepare “gyros” meat (gyros literally means “circle” in Greek and refers to the action of turning the meat!), pieces of marinated meat are piled on a long vertical spit and roasted for several hours.
 As soon as it is properly roasted, the top layer of meat is cut with a long knife, and the rest is left to roast.
 It’s a real technique!

 Gyros is most often eaten in pita bread with tomatoes, onions, tzatziki and french fries.
 Like souvlakia, gyros can also be served as a portion on a plate if you order a merida in a restaurant.